Overview

 Mycophenolate can interact with other medicines.

 Before you start taking mycophenolate, please let your doctor know about all the medicines you take.
-This should include anything prescribed for you and any medicines you buy from a shop or pharmacy (including herbal and homeopathic).
+This should include anything prescribed for you and any medicines you buy from a shop or pharmacy, including anything herbal and homeopathic.

 When you have started treatment, you should always check with your doctor or pharmacist before starting any new medicines.
-Some medicines can reduce the amount of mycophenolate absorbed by your body, or lower the levels in your blood, for examples some medicines for indigestion, and some antibiotics and antifungals.
+Some medicines can reduce the amount of mycophenolate absorbed by your body, or lower the levels in your blood.
+For example, some medicines for indigestion, and some antibiotics and antifungals, should not be mixed with mycophenolate.

-You should ideally to avoid ‘live’ vaccines when taking mycophenolate and for at least 3 months after stopping it.
-If you are considering vaccinations check with your doctor or pharmacist first.
+You should ideally avoid ‘live’ vaccines when taking mycophenolate, and for at least 3 months after you stop taking it.
+If you are considering vaccinations, check with your doctor or pharmacist first.

 If you forget to take mycophenolate

 Try not to forget any doses.
-Mycophenolate works slowly and therefore if you regularly forget the medication this will result in you having a lower level in your blood, potentially making it less effective.
+Mycophenolate works slowly and if you regularly forget the medicine you will have a lower level of it in your blood, and it might be less effective.

 Drinking alcohol while taking mycophenolate

-We recommend you keep well within the national recommended limits of alcohol (maximum of 14 units per week).
+We recommend you keep well within the national recommended limits of alcohol (maximum of 14 units each week).

 14 units is about the same as 6 pints of average-strength beer or 10 small glasses of lower-strength wine.